HustleHat/HustleHat/README.md

 ---

 ## 🦾 Fun Facts
+- ⚡ Once launched a product in 24 hours because... why not.
-- I speak fluent **API** and semi-fluent **Sarcasm**
+- 🧠 I speak fluent **API**, **bullshit detection**, and semi-fluent **Sarcasm** — all with tact and grace.
-- I build systems like an engineer and stories like a game designer.
+- 🛠️ I build systems like an engineer and stories like a game designer.
-- I'm a **Jersey boy**, for better or worse, always wearing a **genuine heart** on my sleeve.
+- 🗽 I'm a **Jersey boy**, for better or worse — always rocking a **genuine heart** on my sleeve.
-- I’ve built full ecosystems with **zero VC money** by focusing on people and quality experiences first.
+- 🌐 I’ve built full ecosystems with **zero VC money** by putting people and quality experiences first.
-- I treat **code like design** and **design like gameplay**
+- 🎮 I treat **code like design** and **design like gameplay**.
-- I believe work should feel like building a game with friends
+- 🧩 I believe work should feel like building a game with friends.
-- I don’t believe in gatekeeping the next generation of creators.
+- 🚪 I don’t believe in gatekeeping the next generation of creators.
+- 🏈 Threw bombs on the field as a **semi-pro quarterback** — now I throw 'em in the boardroom.
+- 🎶 Musician by night, dev by day — my playlists go as hard as my pull requests.
+- 🏁 Built more turbocharged engines than I’ve had VC calls — and that’s saying something.
-- I do not believe in shortcuts or compromise on integrity.
+- 🧭 I don’t believe in shortcuts or compromising on integrity.
+Ever.

 ---